reslp/bioinformatics-and-genomics/README.md

 # Genomic Methods

 This repository contains information about the Module D1/G1 - Bioinformatics and Genomics of the Biology Master curriculum at the University of Graz.
+A rendered version can be found here: https://bioinformatics-and-genomics.readthedocs.io/en/latest/

 ### Contents